 Salaries and employee benefits, which totaled P20.9 billion from 2016 to 2020, were the second biggest expense item during the review period.

 Public records showed the NGCP employs about 4,700 employees.
-That means each employee earned P4.4 million a year on average, or about P371,000 a month.
+That means each employee earned P4.4 million on average for the five-year duration, or about P74,307 a month.

 Financial statements also revealed that key management personnel had enjoyed “short-term benefits” that averaged P346 million from 2016 to 2020.
 The documents however were silent on what kind of benefits were paid to these employees.